Retention and Transfer of Procedural Tasks in Virtual Reality

 2. The above link contains an HTML embed of the VR exploration walk through that I built in Spatial VR

-3. The learner also performs tasks in a game I'm building on Unity —> GitHub LINK
+3. The learner also performs tasks in a game I'm building on Unity —>

 What I’ve Been Working On